 A lot of people say that it’s impossible to get an A in high school physics.
 This couldn’t be more wrong.
 Physics is a hard subject, not even the most optimistic tutor (me) would ever deny that.
-But if you work hard and follow these steps, you’ve got great odds of landing that fabled A.BOOK A PHYSICS TUTOR TODAY
+How to get an A in Physics?
+It takes hard work but you can do it.
+Start with these steps.

 This step is a pretty good start for any subject, but it’s particularly important for physics.
 Physics classes can be pretty intense, and it’s easy to end up blankly staring into space while the equations roll around you.